[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Rest: Completely restrict the movement

-Compression: Bandage should be applied to reduce swelling
+Compression: A crepe bandage should be applied to reduce swelling and reduce mobility of the injured part

 Elevation: Elevate the affected part above the level of the heart